Acne Scars Laser and Treatment

 There are many types of acne scars, but typically, they are categorized into two types:

-1) Atrophic acne scarring, which is depressed scarring, whereby acne scars develop due to loss of skin tissues.
+This acne scars are depressed scarring, whereby acne scars develop due to loss of skin tissues.

 Ice Pick Acne Scars